10GHz Narrowband Equipment

 Some tests were made, receiving JT4G from G8IMR/G4JNT over a 32km partially obstructed path, under rainscatter conditions to investigate how well the mode stands up to anomolous propagation.
 As can be seen below, despite the signal being severly doppler shifted due to the heavy rain between the two stations, copy is still 100%

-JT4G generation at 10GHz
+Generating JT4G on 10GHz

-The set-up below shows bench testing of a test signal source using a G8ACE 108MHz OCXO locked to a 10Mhz standard via a prototype RDDS module equipped with a PIC to generate a JT4G signal.
+The set-up shown left shows bench testing of a test signal source using a G8ACE 108MHz OCXO locked to a 10Mhz standard via a prototype RDDS module equipped with a PIC to generate a JT4G signal.
 This was then multiplied up to 10Ghz in a DDK004 source and WDG X4 multiplier.
 Accurate timing was produced by linking the RDDS module via its RS232 serial link (blue / green wires) to a Jupiter GPS system.

 For some years I was active on 10Ghz before migrating up to the higher bands.
 The equipment shown below is what I used.